How to create a subdomain

 4

-Here's an example of what a subdomain DNS record might look like:
+Here are a couple examples of what a subdomain DNS record might look like:

 If you are using our static hosting service with your domain, you can also reference our How to set up subdomains in the Static Hosting guide to set up a subdomain in your static hosting environment.
 This will automatically reflect in your DNS.